kahboom/nerdycode-posts/2019/unit-testing-react-guide.md

 ## What exactly are unit tests?

 Unit tests are exactly what they imply--small, self-contained units of code written to test other code you have written, ideally also small and self-contained.
 They're quite easy to debug because they're small and have very specific purposes.
-In React, we could say that [pure functions](https://reactjs.org/docs/components-and-props.html#props-are-read-only) are probably the easiest to test, because there are no side effects involved.
+In React, we could say that <a href="https://reactjs.org/docs/components-and-props.html#props-are-read-only" rel="nofollow" target="_blank">pure functions</a> are probably the easiest to test, because there are no side effects involved.

 ## How many unit tests should I write?